govoni/FlatNtStudy/README.md

     -> For each method in each file print: MVA distribution if present, overtraining and probability plots -> Take the number of signal and background events used in the testing from the TTree inside the root file, taking into account weights
     -> plot the significance for that number of expected signal and background events

+9) Code to make signal polarized plot on Madgraphonly files:

+    test/DrawPolarizationPlots.cpp

+   this is how to run it:

+    ./bin/DrawPolarizationPlots.exe <cfg file>

+   example cfg can be found in :

+    cfg/PolarizationCfg/

+   the only difference is how to define the polarization cut by the LayerCut file and apply a LHE filter on MG samples to select the chose final state

+10) Code to create datacards 1D and 2D for the inclusive analysis (WW_EWK cross sectio measurement)

+    test/MakeDatacardsInclusive.cpp

+   this is how to run it:

+    ./bin/MakeDatacardsInclusive.exe <cfg file>

+   example cfg can be found in :

+    cfg/DataCardCfg/InclusiveCards

+   here the cfg structure:

+    InputSampleList -> list of signal and background directories InputVariableList1D -> create a card for each variable with a root file with the histograms InputVariableList2D -> create a card for each pair of variable (unrolling of the TH2 in a TH1) InputCutList -> cut to be applied
+    errorType -> 0 means put on all the histogram sqrt(N) as bin content error, 1 set the poissonian mode, 2 meanse use the sum w2 for the MC. finalStateString -> use to define categories in order to combine cards outputDataCardDirectory -> directory where all the cards and root files are located.